We're evolving. Mercer is now part of the new, expanded Marsh brand

 Mercer US pension buyout index

 The Mercer US Pension Buyout Index (the “Index”) is designed to track the relationship between the accounting liability for retirees of a hypothetical defined benefit pension plan and two cost measures: the estimated cost of transferring the pension liabilities to an insurance company (i.e., a buyout) and the approximate total economic cost of retaining the pension obligations on the balance sheet.
-The difference between these measures represents the potential cost savings that plan sponsors can achieve through a retiree buyout.
+The difference between these measures represents the potential cost savings that plan sponsors can help achieve through a retiree buyout.
+Note that cost savings cannot be guaranteed.

 To discuss your plan’s unique circumstances, you can contact the Mercer team at AnnuityMailbox@mercer.com.